 Custom parser mappings

-Some codebases use non-standard file extensions for files that are actually XML, JSON, YAML, or other structured formats.
-For example, a project might use .mst files for XML-based templates or .cfg files for JSON configuration.
+Some codebases use non-standard file extensions — or no extensions at all — for files that are actually XML, JSON, YAML, or other structured formats.
+For example, a project might use .mst files for XML-based templates, .cfg files for JSON configuration, or extensionless files like config for structured data.
 By default, the Moderne CLI parses these as plain text, which means recipes cannot inspect or transform their structure.

 The build.parsers configuration lets you tell the CLI which parser to use for files matching specific glob patterns.
 Once configured, these files will be parsed into the appropriate Lossless Semantic Tree (LST) type, enabling recipes to work with their full structure.